ajpocus/better-unoconv/README.md

-# node-unoconv
+# better-unoconv

-A node.js wrapper for converting documents with [unoconv](http://dag.wieers.com/home-made/unoconv/).
+A better node.js wrapper for converting documents with [unoconv](http://dag.wieers.com/home-made/unoconv/) that runs on node v7.x.

 ## Requirements